-The sponsor(s) provides funding or resources required at the event, and in return, they receive advantages in marketing, brand awareness, and business reputation.
+An event sponsor provides funding or resources for the event.
+In return, receives advantages in marketing, brand awareness, and business reputation.

 - Food and beverage